atar-axis/xpadneo/docs/README.md

 Just leave a message if your donation is for a specific use (like a new hardware).

 **UPDATE**
 A new hardware (*Xbox One Wireless Elite*) is fully funded now!
-Thank you for everyone who donated something!
+Thank you for everyone who donated something for it!
 I will start development as soon as it arrives :grin: